-In 2016, Hara traveled to Cambodia with a friend and saw children being born and dying young at a dump site.
+In 2016, Hara traveled to Cambodia with a friend, and saw children being born and dying young at a dump site.
 "I was shocked to know that there are such children; I decided to join a donation project to build a school in Cambodia," he said.
-The opening ceremony for the school was held in August 2017.
+The opening ceremony for the school was held in

-He had originally been interested in working on a global stage since he spent bello, California, as an exchange student, but this experience in Cambodia fueled his passion to reach out to the world.
+He had originally been interested in working on a global stage since he spent some of his time during college in Montebello, California, as an exchange student, but this experience in Cambodia fueled his passion to reach out to the world.